howiworkdaily/django-faq/README.rst

 Example Site
 ============

-There is a stand-alone example site in the ``projects/example`` directory.
+There is a stand-alone example site in the ``example`` directory.
 To try it out:

 1. Install django-faq (see above).